-From 2011-2014 I held the post of Graduate Teaching Assistant at the University of Kent, where I taught courses in phonetics, phonology, sociolinguistics, and syntax.
-During the academic year 2014-2015 I held two posts simultaneously: I was Associate Lecturer in the Department of French at the University of Kent, where I taught introductory linguistic theory, and also held the post of Maître de langue in the Département du monde anglophone at the Université Sorbonne Nouvelle – Paris 3, where I taught courses in applied phonology.
-I currently hold the position of Teaching Fellow in Sociolinguistics at Queen Mary University of London.
+Prior to joining Westminster, I lectured at Queen Mary University of London from 2015, predominantly in quantitative and qualitative sociolinguistics and research methods.
+Before arriving at Queen Mary, from 2014-2015, I held two posts simultaneously: I was Associate Lecturer in the Department of French at the University of Kent, where I taught introductory linguistic theory and sociolinguistics, and I also held the post of Maître de langue in the Département du monde anglophone at the Université Sorbonne Nouvelle – Paris 3, where I taught courses in applied phonology and linguistic variation.

 For all queries, including: speaking engagements, expertise requests, consulting offers, media interviews, please contact jrkasstan A cantab POINT net.

 School of Humanities

 University of Westminster

 309 Regent Street